-Wittgenstein's skepticism about the expressive scope of propositional language, Derrida's critique of logocentrism, generalized via semiotics to all forms of representation, and Judith Butler's analysis of the performativity of gender motivate the turn to performance as an alternative to representation.
-In this essay I discuss a series of art installation cum performance events called TGardens.
-These tangible environments' computationally augmented media respond to the improvised gesture and activity of their inhabitants.
-They were designed as phenomenological experiments about interaction and response, agency, and intention.
-I describe the architecture of these performative spaces in enough detail in order to be able to address certain phenomenological questions about agency and the continuum of intentional and accidental gesture in the dynamical substrate of calligraphic media without grammatical superstructure.
+Ludwig Wittgenstein's skepticism about the expressive scope of propositional language, Jacques Derrida's critique of logocentrism, generalized via semiotics to all forms of representation, and Judith Butler's analysis of the performativity of gender motivate the turn to performance as an alternative to representation.
+In this essay I discuss a genre of responsive environments in which computationally augmented tangible media respond to the improvised gesture and activity of their inhabitants.
+I propose that these responsive environments constitute an apparatus for experimentally investigating questions significant for both performance research and philosophical inquiry.
+The responsive environments were designed as sites for phenomenological experiments about interaction and response, agency, and intention under three conditions: (1) the participants are physically co-present, (2) each inhabitant is both actor and spectator, (3) language is bracketed.
+The last condition does not deny language, but focusses attention on how an event unfolds without appealing solely to textual or verbal communication.
+As such, these environments constitute performative spaces whose media -- sound, visual field, acoustics and lighting, objects and furnishings -- can be reproducibly conditioned, and in which actions can be rehearsed or improvised.
+I will describe the apparatus of these performative spaces in enough detail to be able to address certain phenomenological questions about the continuum of intentional and accidental gesture in the dynamical substrate of calligraphic media : continuous fields of video and sound or other computationally animated materials, continuously modulated by gesture or movement.
+I suggest that emerging forms of calligraphic media present an alternative to linguistic pattern for the articulation of affectively charged events, practically and theoretically interrogating the status of narrative in the construction of theatrical events.